appiahtheresacatherine-data/sweden-employment-analysis/README.md

 Limitations

 This analysis focuses on aggregate employment numbers and does not account for:

-• education level
+• Education level

-• duration of residence in Sweden
+• Duration of residence in Sweden

-• sector of employment
+• Sector of employment

 Future analysis could explore these factors to better understand labour market integration dynamics.---